-There are points in your career where practicing your particular sport can seem more like a grind than a pleasure.
-How about trying Bikram Yoga to shake things up.
-Athletes who practice Bikram Yoga or another sport, with consistency, can keep their sport from growing stale.
+There are points in your career where practising your particular sport can seem more like a grind than a pleasure.
+How about trying Bikram Yoga to shake things up?
+Athletes who practise Bikram Yoga or another sport, with consistency, can keep their sport from growing stale.

 Now that you know how Bikram Yoga helps you become a better athlete, are you ready to give it a try?
 Take advantage of the benefits of Bikram Yoga at Hot Yoga Hull.
 We also have a full range of classes so that you can balance HIIT with strength, flexibility and being in ‘The Zone’.
 As a bonus, at Hot Yoga Hull, we can easily modify any pose to fit your injury recovery needs.
 You’ll even notice progress in poses you were limited in completing when you started your injury rehabilitation.